-Well, simply put, you can’t rely on physical in-store sales this year, you need to embrace the digital world.
+Well, simply put, you simply can’t just rely on physical in-store sales this year, you need to embrace the digital world.
 We’ve pulled together some tips to help you succeed online this Christmas.

 - Let people know you are out there and what you sell and how you can get it to them